Welcome to the

 mother earth’s womb

-Men who shame small boys by saying, “Aw, stop crying you sound like a little girl!”
+Men who shame small boys by saying,

-Oh, and let’s not forget, SUCK IT UP!!
-DON’T BE A PUSSY!!
+"You'll never amount to anything!!"
+Oh, and let's not forget, SUCK IT UP!!
+DON'T BE A PUSSY!!

 They’re welcome, and we’d honor their courage if they'd dare enter